 How are you set for tools for this gardening season?
-There are so many more tools now that in the past, both power and manual.
+There are so many more tools now than in the past, both power and manual.
 Having the right tool for the right job, you’ll be amazed how much easier (on your body) and quicker your garden activities will get done.
 Here are a few of the common manual tools for digging and weeding, and their uses.

 To start, you will need something to dig with, such as a shovel or a spade.
-A shovel is built like a somewhat flattened scoop, generally with curved blade tip.
+A shovel is built like a somewhat flattened scoop, generally with a curved blade tip.
 It’s designed to move material from one place to another, or soil from a planting hole.

-The blade of a spade is flatter than a shovel, can be slightly curved, but generally has a squared off tip rather than a point.
-You use it to make straight border edges, or to divide perennials, for instance.
+The blade of a spade is flatter than a shovel, can be slightly curved, but generally has a squared-off tip rather than a point.
+You use it to make straight border edges or to divide perennials, for instance.
 With generally longer blade, spades are useful as a lever when digging large heavy rootballs of plants, or moving large rocks from the ground.

 Both spades and shovels you push into the soil with your foot and pull back on the handle, like a lever.
 A common mistake is to try and push these into the soil just with your arms.
 They have foot rests for a reason!
 Some have larger foot rests, making it easier to push them into the soil.
 Some have straight handles, others D-shaped, others curved ergonomically so easier to handle.
 Some are made of fiberglass, wood, or steel.
 Part of the choice in which to use depends on your strength (even a pound heavier tool, used repeatedly, can make you tired more quickly), and the job at hand.